As you may have already guessed, this Ball Trainmaster Celsius (ref. NT1050D-LJ-SLC) is the same good old Trainmaster TMT in a new, dressier skin.

 According to the company, the temperature module is capable of measuring environmental temperature in a wide range from -35 to +45°C (that roughly converts to -30 — 110°F) with a maximum error of not more than 3 percent.

-Independent tests suggest that the thermometer is indeed very accurate for such a complex mechanical device squeezed inside such a confined space.
+Independent tests suggest that the thermometer is indeed accurate for such a complex mechanical device squeezed inside such a confined space.

 While in the world of electronic watches the function is far from being rare, it will take you a long and tiresome search to find a dressy timekeeper that has such a useful module.

 The feature is provided courtesy of the Ball caliber 9018 automatic movement.
-First presented around four years ago in the Engineer Master II Diver TMT model, the caliber is based on the well-known ETA 2892-A2 automatic movement with an exclusive temperature module installed in a pretty much close quarters of just 6 millimeters in diameter.
+First presented around four years ago in the Engineer Master II Diver TMT model, the caliber is based on the well-known ETA 2892-A2 automatic movement with an exclusive temperature module installed in close quarters of just 6 millimeters in diameter.

 Comfortable 41 millimeters in diameter and only 12 millimeters in height, the case is equipped with an oversized setting crown that makes it easier to operate the watch, but will certainly bite from time to time the back of your hand if you, like me, prefer to wear a watch lower on the wrist.